dipakprajapati2703/reactjs-practice/docs/PROJECT_OVERVIEW.md

 # 🚀 Project Overview

-A modern React application built with Vite, featuring React Router for navigation, ES6 examples, and props demonstrations.
+A modern React application built with Vite, featuring React Router for navigation, ES6 examples, props demonstrations, state management, and comprehensive hooks examples.
 This project serves as a learning platform for React concepts and modern JavaScript features.

 ## 🎯 What This Project Demonstrates